Joren-vanGoethem/ArchInstall-update/README.md

 ```

 ### Installing KDE plasma
-`important` use plasma-desktop if you want a basic set of utilities like text editor, calculator, file explorer,....
+`important` use plasma-desktop instead of plasma-meta if you want a basic set of utilities like text editor, calculator, file explorer,....
+plasma-meta is more of a barebones setup
 ```bash
 pacman -S xorg-server plasma-meta
 ```